The Blues Summit

-The Blues Summit debuted in 1993 and will celebrate it’s 20 Anniversary in January, 2013!.
-PD/MD and original host, Mark Johnson named the show for the B.B.
+The Blues Summit debuted in 1993 and celebrated it’s 27th Anniversary in January, 2020!
+Program Director/Music Director and original host, Mark Johnson named the show for the B.B.
 King release of that year, and the fact that WMWV is in the White Mountains of NH.
 At that time, he asked assistance from Blues fan Roy Prescott, borrowing from Roy’s modest record collection.
 The show aired on Sunday evenings for two hours.

 As early as 1989, Roy had been lobbying for a Blues program on WMWV.
 As that was about to happen, Roy started playing bass in a local band, The Brownfield Blues Band, shelving the radio idea.

 Roy continues to report to Living Blues and at least 90 contacts in the Blues industry monthly.
 He went to the 2000 W.C.
-Handy Awards and to the 2008 BMAs.
+Handy Awards and to the 2008 Blues Music Awards.
 Putting faces to the contacts that he has created relations with.
-Both times venturing to the Delta for fact finding missions.
+Both times venturing to the Mississippi Delta for fact finding missions.

 A big part of the Blues Summit is the interviews with musicians, labels, promoters, Blues authors and historians.
 The listeners really enjoy this part of the program.
 Roy has had the honor of interviewing: Koko Taylor, Buddy Guy (3), Odetta, Johnny Otis, John Brim, John Hammond, Bruce Iglauer (3), Bob Koester (2), Bill Wax, Duke Robillard, Maria Muldaur (2), Chris Vachon, Bob Margolin (at least 2), Son Seals, Ann Rabson, Eddy Clearwater, Big Bill Morganfield, Big Jack Johnson, Super Chikan, Nick Moss, Coco Montoya, Rory Block, Taj Mahal and Bob Corritore.
 Authors Elijah Wald and Ted Gioia.
 Promoter Betsie Brown and Jay Sieleman of the Blues Foundation.
 The Blues Summit is the only Blues radio program ever to interview the elusive Jim McGrath, the keeper of the Living Blues Charts!
 Plus literally hundreds more.